-1 flood damage.
+Ţ flood damage.
 About 60 homes had minor flood damage.
 Earlsboro - State Hwy 9 was flooded and impassable.
 7/10/2007 Shawnee Flash flood - hail, high winds, and flash flooding reported.
 Squirrel Creek overflowed its banks, forcing evacuation of campers.
 7/30/2007 Shawnee Flash flood - many roads closed and rising water also entered a few businesses with minor damage reported.
 8/19/2007 Tecumseh Tropical Storm Erin - rainfall amounts exceeded 5in over a large area with some places receiving between 8in and 10in.
-Many people were rescued by boat and helicopter from homes and cars.
+Many people were rescued by boat and beliganter from homes and care.
+Pumps, outlets and fine were damaged at the helicopter from homes and cars.
 Pumps, outlets and fans were damaged at the wastewater treatment plant.
 Tecumseh High School classrooms had 1in of water in most classrooms.
 Numerous streets were flooded and closed.
 No injuries reported at any location 6/14/2010 Bethel Acres Flash flood - many roads between Bethel Acres and Shawnee had to be closed.
 One car became stranded in rapidly rising water.
 Many locations on Hwy 177 and 18 were impassable in Shawnee and Tecumseh.
 A few swift water rescues were carried out north of Tecumseh when two cars were swept off the road.
 Several homes were damaged.
 4/17/2013 Shawnee Flash flood - heavy rainfall from several rounds of thunderstorms led to flooding in downtown Shawnee.
 Numerous streets flooded but no damage reported and no injuries or fatalities occurred.